Economy

 Potential Actions

-The HUD Office of Policy Development and Research noted that “land use policies and zoning regulations constrain the supply of affordable housing.”17 One response is the use of “by right” development to enable “timely completion of projects while also reducing regulatory expenses, thereby reducing development costs and encouraging the construction of less-expensive housing.”18 Additionally, zoning incentives can encourage development of affordable units in public transit corridors.19 Finally, the Affordable Housing Collaborative recommends the use of land trusts and community impact funds to enable private citizens, public entities, and nonprofit organizations to allocate surplus land and other resources for affordable housing, in partnership with for-profit and nonprofit developers.20
+The HUD Office of Policy Development and Research noted that “land use policies and zoning regulations constrain the supply of affordable housing.”17 One response is the use of “by right” development to enable “timely completion of projects while also reducing regulatory expenses, thereby reducing development costs and encouraging the construction of less-expensive housing.”18 Additionally, zoning incentives can encourage development of affordable units in public transit corridors.19 Finally, the Pikes Peak Housing Network recommends the use of community impact funds to enable private citizens, public entities, and nonprofit organizations to allocate surplus land and other resources for affordable housing, in partnership with for-profit and nonprofit developers.20

 Download PDF